justmoon/node-bignum/README.markdown

 [node-bigint](https://github.com/substack/node-bigint) by
 [substack](https://github.com/substack), but instead of using libgmp, it uses the builtin bignum functionality provided by OpenSSL.
-The advantage is that OpenSSL is already bundled with Node.js, so this library does not add any external dependency whatsoever.
+The advantage is that OpenSSL is already part of Node.js, so this library does not add any external dependency whatsoever.

 differences